 Biological sciences offer students numerous high-paying jobs.
 Professionals in this field often specialize in areas like marine biology, bacteriology, biology, and immunobiology.
 Compared to other majors, there are also more degree-holders in biology working as dentists, biological scientists, and optometrists (“General biological sciences,” 2017).

-With an extensive amount of training and education, professionals in this field can expect to earn an average salary of $80,200 per year (“25 best STEM majors for 2019,” n.d.).
+With an extensive amount of training and education, professionals in this field can expect to earn an average salary of $ 90,010 per year (“25 best STEM majors for 2019,” n.d.).
 In many cases, online biology degrees will also lead to promising career prospects.

 Source: Data USA (2020)